ESSENTIALmaths Summer 2 (Year 1)

 The planning resources have been updated to include:

-- destination question support for each sequence in the Autumn term.
+- destination question support for each sequence in the Summer term.
 Examples of pupils’ responses are provided.
 Hazard guidance supports teachers to consider pupils’ readiness to tackle the questions or need for further practice.
-Spring and Summer to follow.

-Contains: Year 1 Summer long term plans + summer 2 sequences
+Contains: Year 1 Summer long term plans, full year long-term plans

 Also available as: